DawsonSilkenat/bias_framework/readme.md

 ### Random seed for bias framework

-I have already implemented some random seeds, but not everywhere.
-This is important for consistent testing
+I have already implemented random seeds for some functions, but not everywhere.
+Right now, there is no way for a user to enforce a consistent result, which is important for testing.

+### Unit test code

+The methods producing graphs probably aren't unit testable beyond checking that they do not raise exceptions, but there still exists some functionality which can be tested.

+### More customisable bias

+I would like to debias with respect to one definition of privilege and be able to measure the impact on another definition to better understand complex relationships